uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

     [LTS](../lts/index.md) behaves differently from other file systems and comes with a few possible pitfalls.
 Keep in mind the following three rules: (1) all data must be in buckets, (2) buckets are only allowed in the root folder, and (3) buckets must have unique names.
 <!-- markdownlint-enable MD046 -->

-To use the UAB [LTS](../lts/index.md) Connector, [search for an endpoint](#moving-data-between-endpoints) like usual and enter "UAB LTS" into the search box.
+To use the UAB [LTS](../lts/index.md) Connector, [search for a collection/endpoint](#moving-data-between-collections) like usual and enter "UAB LTS" into the search box.
 Select the endpoint labeled "UAB Research Computing LTS (Long Term Storage aka S3)".
 If you have stored data within LTS already you should see a list of folders, otherwise you will see an empty space where folders may be placed.
 Each folder corresponds to a [bucket](../lts/interfaces.md#make-a-bucket) in LTS.
 To create a bucket, click "New Folder" in the "File Manager" window in Globus.
 Note that buckets must have globally unique names.
 Read on for more information about possible pitfalls.

 #### Adding LTS Allocation Credentials